-Figures 1 and 2 depict the electrically open end of a cable.
+Figures 1 and 2 depict the electrically open end of a cable pair.
 Figure 1 depicts the end on a pulse TDR and Figure 2 depicts the same open end on a step TDR.
-It does not matter to a TDR or an AC signal transmitter that one of the conductors continues on in a cable.
-The cable's impedance (Z) has gone to infinity.
-On an AC signal transmission media all remaining energy will be reflected back to the source when it reaches the point where either the center conductor or shield is open.
+It does not matter to the TDR or an AC signal transmitter that one of the conductors continues on in a cable.
+The pair's impedance (Z) has gone to infinity.
+On an AC signal transmission media, all remaining energy will be reflected back to the source when it reaches the point where either conductor is open.